skywarditsolutions/devops-challenge/solutions.md

 I do believe I've managed to successfully achieve nearly all primary and optional objectives.
 The only item I am slightly concerned about is the optional step to "Pass coverage with dive".
 For some reason I couldn't get it to run no matter how I set things up.
 The closest I got resulted in repeatedly receiving an "access denided" error on the .dive-ci file, which was weird considering my user/group owned it and I tried every single permutation of permission I could think of.. even tried creating a new file, nada.
 I couldn't even find any submitted issues about the problem.
 Maybe someone can walk me through the resolution to this issue during the next interview?
 I'd love to know if I was doing something wrong or if there was some craziness going on..

+Aside from the notes below, there are definitely improvements that could be made in here.
+The biggest example of this would be to optimize the GitHub Actions workflows to only fire off when (for this repository specifically) certain directories have changes.
+This would prevent, say, building out and publishing a new Docker image if I change something as trivial as this 'solutions.md' file.

 ## Challenge-1
 Looking back at this Python I realize where I could improve things.
 I sort of reinvented the wheel by hanlding the "server_address" and "server_port" variables myself instead of simply launching everything with Flask.
 Oh well - it works, that would just be something I'd consider as a patch for "v1.1".